FabioChiodini/blog.kiodo.it/exampleSite/content/post/PKSBasics.md

 **Remember** that after the redeploy the authentication token **BOSH_CLIENTSECRET** will change so obtain a new one using:

     om --target https://opsmanager.vmlive.italy -u admin -p 'YourPWD' -k curl -p /api/v0/deployed/director/credentials/bosh2_commandline_credentials -s | jq -r '.credential'

+\[Just imagine doing this without a tool like BOSH or on a fully manual installation of Kubernetes :P \]

 # Conclusion